NeCTAR-RC/ResOsTrainTheTrainer/Booklet/Booklet.md

 `-- *Slide* --`

-And any text between lines that have only the above marker
+In the lessons any text between lines that have only the above marker

 And finish with only the below marker

 `-- *Slide End* --`

-Is extracted into a lesson slide.
+Will extracted into a lesson slide.

 -- *Slide End* --